grxver7/Big-Data-Exam/README.md

-# Big Data Docker Setup for MTG Data Pipeline
+# Big Data Exam: MTG-Datenpipeline

 ## Introduction
 This guide provides detailed steps for setting up a Big Data pipeline environment using Docker.
 The pipeline consists of several key components: Apache Hadoop, Apache Airflow, PostgreSQL, and a Node.js-based web server, all orchestrated within Docker containers.
 This setup is designed to handle and process data from the Magic: The Gathering API (https://docs.magicthegathering.io/).